AckerlyXu/heima/articles/iot-suite/iot-suite-logic-apps-tutorial.md

       "type": "object"
     }
     ```

+    > [!NOTE]
-    > [AZURE.NOTE] You can copy the URL for the HTTP post after you save the logic app, but first you must add an action.
+    > You can copy the URL for the HTTP post after you save the logic app, but first you must add an action.

 8. Click **+ New step** under your manual trigger.
 Then click **Add an action**.